OpenRTX/openrtx.github.io/rtxlink.md

 #### Peek Requests

 Peek requests allow to read the content of a the radio internal memory at a given address.
-Peek requests are componsed by one command byte, one byte of data length and four bytes of address.
+Peek requests are composed by one command byte, one byte of data length and four bytes of address.

 |  0  |  1  |  2   |   3  |   4  |   5  |
 |:---:|:---:|:----:|:----:|:----:|:----:|